Mental Health Facilities Wicomico County, MD

 Peninsula Regional Medical Center Behavioral Health

-Peninsula Regional Medical Center Behavioral Health is a mental health clinic in Wicomico County, Maryland, located at 100 East Carroll Street, 21801 zip code.
-Peninsula Regional Medical Center Behavioral Health offers hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Peninsula Regional Medical Center Behavioral Health provides group therapy, psychotropic medication and activity therapy to seniors 65 or older, adults and young adults.
+Peninsula Regional Medical Center Behavioral Health is one of mental health facilities in Wicomico County, Maryland, located at 100 East Carroll Street, 21801 zip code.
+Peninsula Regional Medical Center Behavioral Health provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Peninsula Regional Medical Center Behavioral Health provides psychotropic medication, activity therapy and group therapy to adults, seniors 65 or older and young adults.
 Peninsula Regional Medical Center Behavioral Health also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
-Some other services provided by Peninsula Regional Medical Center Behavioral Health include suicide prevention services and education services.
+Additional services provided at Peninsula Regional Medical Center Behavioral Health include suicide prevention services and education services.

 Learn More